snitchbcc/articles/2022/6/in-collegium-two.md

 **Circumstances Of Departure:** Evan died as he lived: not editing any articles.
 Some see his ghost floating around Maryland even still, as if he's bound to the state through higher education.
 While the circumstances behind his death remain unclear, the fact that he was seen arguing with Benjy beforehand has raised some people's suspicions.
 Also the fact that Benjy was seen stabbing him 14 times while shouting "Do your damn job!"
 Evan is survived by his parents, his sister, and his friend Benjy, who he often referred to as the "most trustworthy and least murderous individual I know."

 **Name:** Curran Holden\
-**Job Title on** **Resume:** Writer Editor\
+**Job Title on Resume:** Writer Editor\
 **Actual Job:** Law Bitch\
 **Quote:** “So let me tell you about Finland’s legal system”\
-**Circumstances of Departure:**\
-Curran perished while participating in an all-gavel battle royale.
-You know what they say: live by the gavel, die by the gavel.\
-Curran Holden has given the following legal advice in parting: \
+**Circumstances of Departure:** Curran perished while participating in an all-gavel battle royale.
+You know what they say: live by the gavel, die by the gavel.
+Curran Holden has given the following legal advice in parting:\
-Always lie under oath.\
+* Always lie under oath.
-The very liberal courts are definitely on your side.\
+* The very liberal courts are definitely on your side.
-You have rights, I promise.\
+* You have rights, I promise.

 She is now off to the underworld of law school so she can fail law school.
 A g a i n.

 **Name:** Natalie Weng\
 **Job Title on Resume:** Snitch Artist\
 **Actual Job:** Drawer\
-**Quote:** “Am I allowed to curse?”
+**Quote:** “Am I allowed to curse?”\
-**Circumstances of Departure****:** Natalie was born on orthodox Jesus’ birthday in 2004.
+**Circumstances of Departure:** Natalie was born on orthodox Jesus’ birthday in 2004.
 Like Jesus himself, she was our savior here at *The Snitch*.
 Also like the yassified child of a chick who lied about her virginity for clout, Natalie left us too soon.
 What sets Natalie apart from the rest of our graduating seniors is that she left before graduation, going missing mid-senior year as she pursued boyfriend after boyfriend faster than James Charles moves through teenage boys.
 A drawer at *The Snitch*, her art will always hold a place on our website because we forgot how to delete articles.
 Senior artist no-mo, RIP Natalie Weng.
 2004-2021

 **Name:** Casey Enright\
 **Job Title on Resume:** Writer/Editor\